Dealing with Misbehaviour

 For many minor matters, a discussion of the issues and the way to address these is sufficient.
 Where there is an ongoing problem, or the misbehaviour is more serious, then this discussion will be accompanied by sanctions.

-The purpose of sanctions is to reinforce that certain behaviours or attitudes are not acceptable.
-For more serious ongoing matters, sanctions also serve as a form of warning that failure to correct misbehaviour could lead to temporary or, in extreme cases, permanent removal from the school in order to protect others’ education or well-being.
+The purpose of sanctions is to reinforce that certain behaviours or attitudes are not acceptable within our school community and/or within wider society when students progress to adulthood.
+For more serious ongoing matters, sanctions also serve as a form of warning that failure to correct misbehaviour could lead to temporary or, in extreme cases, permanent removal from the school in order to protect others’ education and/or well-being.

 Deciding the sanction that applies